puppetlabs/bolt/README.md

 `tmpdir`: The directory to store temporary files on the target node. (default: `[System.IO.Path]::GetTempPath()`)

+`extensions`: List of file extensions that will be accepted for scripts or tasks.
+Scripts with these file extensions will rely on the target node's file type association to run.
+For example, if Python is installed on the system, a `.py` script should run with `python.exe`. `.ps1`, `.rb`, and `.pp` are always allowed and run via hard-coded executables.

 ### `pcp` transport configuration options

 `service-url`: The URL of the Orchestrator service, usually of the form `https://puppet:8143`.
 If not specified, will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`.